saurabh9495/instagram_miner/README.md

 If you need more help, check out [this tutorial](https://github.com/DjangoGirls/tutorial-extensions/blob/master/optional_postgresql_installation/README.md) from [Django Girls](https://djangogirls.org/) on installing Postgres with Django.

-//// I am stuck here.
-Make migrations? ////
+//// Further instructions coming soon.
+I encountered errors when trying to run the server for a cloned Django project.
+Stay tuned! ////

 Server Setup
 -----------